 Brecon town is also well worth a visit:

-- Brecon Cathedral has an excellent Heritage Centre (and a great tea rooms for the parents!).
+- Brecon Cathedral has an excellent Heritage Centre (and they have a great tea rooms for the parents!).
 For more on the Cathedral, click here.

 - Brecon Leisure Centre also has lots to ensure you do not run out of things to amuse.
 From swimming to ten pin bowling it can offer a great family day out.
 If you are looking for a few hours or a day without the kids they offer activity days for children throughout the summer break.
 More here.